Enochteo/CS-PROJECT/README.md

 # 💊 CS-PHARMACY: Virtual Hospital Prescription System

-A Django-based web application that allows **doctors** to manage patients, handle prescriptions, check for **controlled substances**, substitute medication when necessary, and **send prescriptions to a pharmacy** for verification.
+A Django-based web application that allows doctors to manage patients, handle prescriptions, check for **controlled substances**, substitute medication when necessary, and **send prescriptions to a pharmacy** for verification.
 The system also sends email confirmations and helps pharmacists verify medications in a secure, centralized dashboard.

 ---

-## 🏁 How to Run the Project
+##  How to Run the Project

 1. **Clone the repository**:
    ```bash